reinaldogez/cqrs-showcase/README.md

 ###### Lack of Additional Entities
 There are no other domain entities that are part of the `PostAggregate` beyond basic data attributes and behaviors, making it effectively the aggregate in its entirety.

+## Event Sourcing
+"Event Sourcing ensures that all changes to application state are stored as a sequence of events.
+Not just can we query these events, we can also use the event log to reconstruct past states, and as a foundation to automatically adjust the state to cope with retroactive changes."
+Martin Fowler

+### Why Event Sourcing?

 ## Synchronization